Congratulations! You’ve made it to the finish line.

 Both, the buyer and seller, pay the closing costs.
 The estimated seller closing costs for Utah could reach up to 8% to 10% of the final sale price of the home.
 This includes the commission of the listing and buyer’s agent.

 As a seller, you can negotiate some closing costs with the homebuyer.
 However, you must pay closing costs like taxes charged by your state or local jurisdiction.
 They are non-negotiable.

 Most of the closing costs for seller in Utah will be deducted from the proceeds you get from the property.
 As such, you need enough equity to cover some of the expenses.

 A real estate agent will know who typically pays what for the closing costs in your local area.
 So, it’s important to seek professional advice.
 Hiring an experienced real estate agent can help reduce your closing costs.

 The closing cost in Utah for sellers is approximately 8%–10% of the home’s agreement value.

 Let’s put this in perspective!
 The typical home value in Utah is $557,171.
 So, if you are selling a house in Utah, you may have to pay $44,500 to $55,500 as closing costs.

 What are the Typical Closing Costs for Seller in Utah?

 1. Attorney’s Fee

-Sellers usually hire real estate attorneys to review the sales contract, especially when no real estate brokers are involved or there are any legal issues with the property.
+Sellers usually hire real estate attorneys to draft documents like Utah real estate disclosures and review contracts, especially when no real estate brokers are involved or there are any legal issues with the property.
 However, you can hire a real estate attorney in Utah even if your case is not unusual.